perguth/fxos-proposal_history-ui/README.md

 # fxos-proposal_history-ui
 ##### "The past affects the future" - a different app history viewer concept exemplified

 I want to illustrate my proposal with this short user experience story: Depict a FxOS user.
 He has already opened 3 apps by now.
-The following graph depicts, in an abstract form, what the user sees when he opens the FirefoxOS app history viewer:
+The following graph depicts, in an abstract form, what the user sees when he opens the FirefoxOS `app history viewer`:

 ```
 { App 1 }